Mandala (Rx Bandits album): Writing and production

 Between July and September 2008, the band toured across the US with Portugal.
 The Man and Maps & Atlases.
 The band began writing and recording the album in late 2008 with producer Chris Fudurich, who had produced 2 of the band's prior full-length albums: 2001's Progress and 2003's The Resignation.
 At some point early in the album's development, trombone player Chris Sheets left the band for undisclosed reasons.
-The album does feature horns on a few tracks such as "Bury It Down Low" and "Bled To Be Free (The Operation)" which were provided by Nat Love (The English Beat) and Steve White.The album was completed in spring of 2009.Throughout production of Mandala, RX provided video updates of their progress, and in the near future, a DVD is to be released that contains studio footage from during the recording of Mandala as well as footage of an acoustic show at Saint Rocke in May 2009, and various other unreleased videos.
+The album does feature horns on a few tracks, such as "Bury It Down Low" and "Bled To Be Free (The Operation)", which were provided by Nat Love (The English Beat) and Steve White.
+The album was completed in the spring of 2009.
+Throughout the production of Mandala, the band shared video updates documenting their progress.
+A companion DVD was later released, featuring studio footage from the recording sessions as well as an acoustic performance at Saint Rocke in May 2009, and other previously unreleased videos.